Marketing Terms, Glossary and Marketing Definitions:

 Product Differentiation – features which make your product (or service) stand out from your competition.

-Prospect – a person who you do know, but may be a good possibility to become a customer.
+Prospect – a person who you know, who may be a good possibility to become a customer.

 Psychographic – the study of personalities, lifestyles, values, attitudes and interests, as opposed to mere demographic information.